-When choosing a degree program, review all of the courses in your field of study to determine if the courses cover your interests and align with what you want to do in your career.
-For example, if you are a business major and you want to work in a marketing position, you would select a degree program that best supports that goal, but if you want to be a financial planner, you would look for a program that focuses on finance.
+When choosing a degree program, review all the courses in your field of study to determine if they cover your interests and align with career plans.
+For example, if you are a business major and want to work in a marketing position, you would select a degree program that includes marketing courses, but if you want to be a financial planner, you will look for a program that focuses on finance.
 If you are a musician, your interests may be in writing and producing music, or you may want to be an opera singer.
 The degree program you select should align closely with your career goals.